Acramonics/SolatronG2U/README.md

 -----------------

 - Arduino ATmega Nano 3.x with USB (ideally USB-C) [1 off]
-- 6K2 0.25W resistors (R1-R16) [16 off]
+- 6K2 0603 SMD resistors (R1-R16) [16 off]
-- 120R 0.25W resistors (R17-R32) [16 off]
+- 120R 0603 SMD resistors (R17-R32) [16 off]
 - Centronics-style 24P 'Series 57' male connector [1 off]

-The PCB is 78.05mm x 71.40mm so you will need a plastic case to accomodate this.
+The PCB is 64mm x 60mm so you will need a plastic case to accomodate this.
 The Centronics-style connector projects from the board so will need a suitable cutout.
-The USB connector is set back on the board, so it's not easy to plug a cable in and out once the board is in the case, but, since the GPIB sockets are usually at the back of equipment, the expectation is that the board and the cable will be left plugged in.
+The USB connector is also at the edge of the the board on the side.

 Ardunio to GPIB connections
 ---------------------------